StateMapper/StateMapper/documentation/manuals/DEVELOPERS.md

 **Disk space:**

-* When developping and fetching lots of bulletins, sometimes you won't have enough space on your local disk.
+* When developing and fetching lots of bulletins, sometimes you won't have enough space on your local disk.
    To move everything to a new disk, we recommend using the following command:

    ```bash